Approximating Bin Packing within O(log OPT * log log OPT) bins: Preliminaries

 It will be useful to reformulate bin packing as follows: consider a size vector $s \in [0,1]^n$ ($s_1 \geq \ldots \geq s_n$) with pattern matrix $A$ and a given vector $x \in \setR_{\geq0}^m$ as input and aim to solve the following problem

 We write $y \succeq x$ if $\sum_{j\leq i} A_jy \geq \sum_{j\leq i} A_jx$ for all $i \in [n]$.
 In words: we have a fractional solution $x$ to LP~\eqref{eq:GilmoreGomory} for an instance with $A_ix$ many items of type $i$ in the input and aim to find an integral solution $y$ that reserves $\sum_{j\leq i} A_jy$ many slots for items of type $1,\ldots,i$.
 The condition $y \succeq x$ guarantees that $y$ can be easily transformed into a feasible solution by simply assigning items to slots of larger items.
 We make the following observation: \begin{observation} Consider any instance $1\geq s_1 \geq \ldots \geq s_n > 0$ with pattern matrix $A$ and vector $x \in \setR_{\geq0}^m$ such that $Ax = \bm{1}$.
-Then the value of the optimum integral solution to \eqref{eq:BinPackingReformulation} and \eqref{eq:GilmoreGomory} coincide. \end{observation} However, \eqref{eq:BinPackingReformulation} has the advantage that we can split the solution $x = (x',x'')$ and then separately consider $x'$ and $x''$ while the vector $b' = Ax'$ might be fractional, which is somewhat unintuitive when speaking about classical bin packing.
+Then the value of the optimum integral solution to \eqref{eq:BinPackingReformulation} and \eqref{eq:GilmoreGomory} coincide. \end{observation} However, \eqref{eq:BinPackingReformulation} has the advantage that we can split the solution $x = x' + x''$ and then separately consider $x'$ and $x''$ while the vector $b' = Ax'$ might be fractional, which is somewhat unintuitive when speaking about classical bin packing.
 When $Ax \in \setZ_{\geq0}^n$ and $y$ with $y \succeq x$ is integral, then it is clear that $y$ defines a solution in which each item represented by multiplicity vector $Ax$ can be mapped to one slot in the patterns of $y$.
-However, if $Ax$ is fractional, this assignment might be fractional as well.
-In the following, we discuss the properties of such a mapping.